 There is a present need for public water service within the Buhman Avenue Study Area based on enduring groundwater deficiencies.
-The Buhman Avenue Study Area was excluded from CVWD's sphere at the time the sphere was established in 1985 after the Commission concluded the area was outside the range and capacity of the distribution system as it existed at the time.
-However, the Buhman Avenue Study Area is located within the water contract service area and indicates the City and CVWD contemplated the eventual extension of water service to the area.
+The Buhman Avenue Study Area was excluded from CVWD's sphere at the time the sphere was established in 1985 after the Commission concluded the area was outside the range and capacity of the distribution system-as it existed at the time.
+However, the Buhman Avenue Study Area is located within the water contract service area, which indicates CVWD currently contemplates the eventual extension of water service to the area.